nattydubs1/Ndub40/README.md

 ### 🐧 Current Focus: CompTIA Linux+

 I am currently documenting my path to the XK0-006 certification.
-I use this space to treat my study labs as production infrastructure.Turning 13 years of Linux experience into a modern certification.
+I use this space to treat my study labs as production infrastructure.
+Turning **13 years** of Linux experience into a modern certification.

 *   **Containers as "Disposable Workspaces"**